 - Nurse practitioners may specialize in psychiatric, pediatric, geriatric, women’s health, or dermatologic care, among many other possibilities.
 As an alternative, we offer online NP programs with multiple different concentrations.

 - A family nurse practitioner specializes in family practice, which can cover one or many of these specialties.

 Rather than focusing on a particular age group or medical area, an FNP’s responsibilities include primary and comprehensive care through the patient’s lifespan.
 A career as an FNP could be right for you if you are interested in providing a higher level of care for a diverse patient population and in a variety of healthcare settings.
 Learn more about the skills needed to succeed as a nurse practitioner.

 How do you become a family nurse practitioner?

 You won’t find an entry level job as a nurse practitioner starting at the range of salaries listed above.
 This represents one of the highest heights in the nursing profession, and you’ll need years of schooling to reach this level.
 Going from non-nurse to nurse practitioner represents a long journey, but can also open doors to all sorts of different opportunities.

-Herzing University offers an online FNP program for BSN nurses and an accelerated RN to FNP program for ADN/ASN holders looking to reach the next level of education and advance their career.
+Herzing University offers several online FNP programs, including an FNP program for BSN nurses and an accelerated RN to FNP program for ADN/ASN holders looking to reach the next level of education and advance their career.
 With Herzing, you can complete your MSN-FNP in as little as 20-24 months.
 Not including the clinical component, you can complete your nurse practitioner degree 100% online.